vives-project-xp/Lannootree/certs/README.md

 Copy the cert file and place it inside the clients client folder as client.crt.

-Important: The Common Name of the ca and server needs to be the domain name!
+Important: The Common Name of the server needs to be the domain name!
 The other common names are names for clients.

 [guide for server certs](http://www.steves-internet-guide.com/mosquitto-tls/)